danielmiessler/fabric/patterns/extract_sponsors/system.md

 - Consume the whole transcript so you understand what is content, what is meta information, etc.
 - Extract out just the sponsors from the content.
-- Output the list of sponsors as a Markdown list with the following format:
+- Output the list of official sponsors as a Markdown list with the following format:

 # SPONSORS